bhavyasreegujjula/Infosys_Agentic-AI-for-Franchise-Management-System-with-Performance-Monitoring-Assistance/Milestone1/README.md

 OVERVIEW:

 Milestone 1 is the first complete working version of the Infosys Franchise Analytics & Management authentication and dashboard application.
 This milestone focuses on building a secure login system inside a single Streamlit app.
-It supports user registration, login, password recovery, JWT-based session handling, a user analytics dashboard, and a separate admin dashboard for managing registered users.
+It supports user registration, login, password recovery, JWT-based session handling, a user analytics dashboard, and a separate admin dashboard for managing registered users.he authentication module serves as the foundation for future milestones by providing secure user management and access control.
 The application is designed to run in Google Colab and is exposed publicly using ngrok.

-What Was Built:
+FEATURES:

 The application includes three main public pages and two protected dashboards.